Yandex Cloud

 • All use cases

-• Prioritizing on-prem traffic based on direction (Active-Standby)
+• Prioritizing on-premise traffic based on direction (Active-Standby)

-• On-prem (PRC) connection redundancy via a VPN gateway
+• Reserving an on-premise connection via a VPN gateway (PRC)

 • Prioritizing a static VPC route over routes from PRC